Getting to a Person’s Why

 Here are some good questions to go deeper.
 As much as possible, ask follow-up questions that get to telling stories.

 - Who is a person you are bringing into this work?
 Who are you doing this work for?
 Who do you think of – a child, a friend, a parent, a mentor, a co-conspirator?

-- What was the very first time you decided to get involved in political work?
+- Have you been involved in political work before?
+If so, what was the very first time you decided to get involved in political work?
 What happened?